getlantern/lantern-client/README.md

 In the welcome screen choose the "Open an existing Android Studio" option and select the `android` folder.

-You'll need the liblantern-all.aar containing the Go back-end code in order for the project to compile.
-That file is built automatically.

 Do this the first time your run the project:

 * Install all prerequisites
+* You'll need the liblantern-all.aar containing the Go backend code in order for the project to compile.
+Build it with `make android-lib-debug ANDROID_ARCH=all` (see "Building the InternalSdk" section below for more info)
 * Run `git submodule update --init --recursive`
 * Run `git lfs install && git pull`
 * Go to the **SDK MANAGER**